- About About

 Policy Model Federal Legislation Download Ending The Federal Conflict Public Comments by ASA Industry Standards Guide to Regulating Industry Standards Recognizing Science using the Data Quality Act Fact Sheet on ASA's Data Quality Act Petition to HHS Data Quality Act Briefs ASA Data Quality Act petition to HHS Information on Lawyers and Named Patients in the Data Quality Act Lawsuit Reports 2020 State of the States Medical Cannabis in America Medical Cannabis Access for Pain Treatment

 Becoming a Patient in Wisconsin

+If you are an individual who has been diagnosed with a seizure disorder, you may be eligible to become a cannabis patient in Wisconsin.
+This is the only condition which qualifies an individual for cannabis use in the state.
 There is no application process to become a patient under AB 726.
-A physician's written recommendation is all that necessary for a patient to be legally allowed to possess and administer CBD products under AB 726; however, there is not clear way for patients to obtain such products.
+A physician's written recommendation is all that is necessary for a patient to be legally allowed to possess and administer CBD products under AB 726; however, there is not a clear way for patients to obtain such products.

 The process and qualifications for becoming a patient as a minor in Wisconsin are the same as those for an adult.